Chile

 The financial reporting framework in Chile is established under the Companies Law No. 18.046 of 1981.
 The Companies Law contains basic requirements for financial reporting for all companies in Chile, including requirements for the preparation of financial statements.
 The Companies Law defines two types of corporations: open and closed corporations.
 Open corporations have 500 or more shareholders and at least 10% of subscribed capital must belong to a minimum of 100 shareholders.
 Open corporations are statutorily regulated by the Financial Market Commission (CMF).
 Closed corporations may voluntarily register and be regulated by the CMF under the Registry of Informants.

-The Law No. 13.011 of 1958 delegates the Colegio De Contadores De Chile (CCCH) the responsibility for setting accounting standards for non-regulated companies.
+The Law No. 13.011 of 1958 delegates the Colegio De Contadores De Chile (CCCH) the responsibility for setting accounting standards for non-regulated (closed) corporations.
 The CCCH has adopted IFRS and for IFRS for Small- and Medium-sized Entities (SMEs) since 2013.

-The CMF is the financial sector regulator in Chile as of 2019, overseeing open corporations, listed and insurance companies, banks, and financial institutions, when the Superintendent of Banks and Financial Institutions (SBIF) became part of the CMF, despite the unification, regulated entities are subject to different requirements.
-The CMF is empowered to set accounting and financial reporting requirements for companies under its supervision.
+The CMF is the financial sector regulator in Chile as of 2019, overseeing open corporations, listed and insurance companies, banks, and financial institutions.
+The Superintendent of Banks and Financial Institutions (SBIF) is now unified within the CMF; however, the SBIF still sets different requirements for financial institutions.
 The CMF has adopted IFRS since 2009.
 When adopting IFRS, the SBIF made significant modifications.
 According to the IFRS Foundation, the financial statements of banks and other financial institutions are described as complying with the standards issued by SBIF, not IFRS.

 As far as auditing requirements are concerned, non-regulated companies are required to have their financial statements audited in accordance with the Chilean Generally Accepted Auditing Standards (NAGAs) issued by the CCCH, in accordance the Law 13.011 of 1958.
 The CCCH reports that the NAGA are the translation of the standards issued by the Audit Standards Board of the American Institute of Certified Public Accountants, which, in turn, are based on ISA.
 The CMF has the authority to set the auditing standards for entities under its regulation and require the application of standards issued by the CCCH.